Grellheist/swimmer/README.md

-# Twitter Clone
+# Whisker

-This will be a Twitter clone developed for my portfolio.
+This is a Twitter Clone, not to be taken seriously.

+It is being developed to be put on my Portfolio and for learning purposes, it will not be maintained after finished.